-Rolex watches do not have a name derived from anyone, unlike most brands.
-Founded in 1902, Hans Wilsdorf created the name Rolex six years later.
+Rolex watches do not carry a name derived from the company’s founder, unlike most brands.
+The brand was founded in 1905, and creator Hans Wilsdorf invented the name “Rolex” two years later, in 1908.
 It was a name that was easy to say in any language and looked good on watch movements and dials.
 Wilsdorf just doesn’t roll off the tongue the same way that Rolex does!

-Rolex watches are expensive because they establish quality products with uniqueness and precision.
+Rolex watches are expensive because the brand has established a commitment to quality products with unparalleled uniqueness and precision.
 They also have distinctive marketing campaigns, spawning a demand that far exceeds supply.

 The company produces an astounding 800,000 to 1 million watches per year.
-This is an estimation of about 2,000 watches per day.
-While a huge number, there has never been a compromise on quality.
-Despite the number of Rolexes that exist, there’s constantly a demand for more.
+When you break it down, that number equals about 2,000 watches per day.
+While that might sound like a huge number, there has never been a compromise on quality.
+Despite the number of Rolex watches that exist, there’s constantly a demand for more.

-Rolex Watches are a Brand of Many Firsts
+#2: Rolex Watches Are a Brand of Many Firsts

 1910: Rolex received a certificate of chronometric performance, becoming the first wristwatch in the world to achieve this.
 This means that the watch was an excellent timekeeper.